Understanding Freedom to Operate (FTO) and Its Importance

 You can legally make, sell, or use your product without infringing someone else’s patent.

-Because many innovators unknowingly build products that overlap with existing patents.
-And the consequences can be serious:
+Many innovators unknowingly build products that overlap with existing patents.
+The consequences can be serious:

 Months or years of delays